 The government-wide statement of activities presents a comparison between direct expenses and program revenues for each function or program of the SELPA's governmental activities.
 Direct expenses are those that are specifically associated with a service, program, or department and are therefore clearly identifiable to a particular function.
 The SELPA does not allocate indirect expenses to functions in the statement of activities.
 Program revenues include charges paid by the recipients of goods or services offered by a program, as well as grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues which are not classified as program revenues are presented as general revenues of the SELPA, with certain exceptions.
-The comparison of direct expenses with program revenues of the SELPA.
+The comparison of direct expenses with program revenues identifies the extent to which each governmental function is self-financing or draws from the general revenues of the SELPA.